 The idea is to invest in troubled kids, address their underlying problems and save money in the long run.
 Redeploy costs about $6,000 a year, for each kid.
 That’s compared to an expense of more than $110,000 to send that same kid to prison.

-The minimum wage job, where he prepared the food, he said, is just “alright.”
-But it is a big deal that Graceffa has a job: Before the 18-year-old got hooked up with Redeploy Illinois, he was headed down a bad path.
+Thomas works at the fast food joint Beef-a-Roo in Rockford.
+He said the minimum wage job is just “alright.”
+But it is a big deal that Thomas has a job: Before the 18-year-old got hooked up with Redeploy Illinois, he was headed down a bad path.

 “He was doing whatever he wanted to do, coming home when he felt like it, running with the wrong crowd,” she said.